Moises-dev08/Delilah-sRestaurant/DelilahProyect/README.md

 The endpoints specifications are in the spec.yml file.

 ### Data base model
-To import the data base, go to DB folder and open the setupSQL.js file.
+To import the data base, go to DB folder and open the SQLsetup.js file.

 ### Server
 In order to initialize the server go to server.js file.

 ### GitHub
-Here is the GitHub link of the proyect: https://github.com/Moises-dev08/Delilah-sRestaurant
+Here the GitHub link to access the proyect: https://github.com/Moises-dev08/Delilah-sRestaurant